Syringe Access

 Syringe access saves lives

-According to the CDC, people with access to a syringe access program are:
+According to the U.S. Centers for Disease Control and Prevention, people with access to a syringe access program are:

 - Less likely to die from an opioid-related overdose